nlxai/voice-compass-sdk/packages/core/README.md

 ## TypeScript

-This SDK is written in TypeScript and include type definitions.
+This SDK is written in TypeScript and includes type definitions.

 ## License